-During the the 2019-2020 season, we have been marking our 10th anniversary.
-Although our in-person celebrations have been cut short by the COVID-19 pandemic, we invite you on a virtual journey through the first decade of the Durham Medical Orchestra.
-Travel with us as we revisit some of our most memorable performances and share a few never-before-public recordings of our concerts.
-We wish you the best of health and look forward to playing for you again soon.
+We marked our 10th anniversary during the the 2019-2020 season.
+Although our planned in-person celebrations were cut short by the COVID-19 pandemic, we took a virtual journey through memories from the first decade of the Durham Medical Orchestra.
+Travel with us and revisit some of our most memorable performances and share a few never-before-public recordings of our concerts.

 Click the “play” button to travel in a musical time machine with Artistic Director and Conductor Dr. Verena Mösenbichler-Bryant.